simbrain/simbrain/scripts/README.txt

 Scripts in ./console are available from the Simbrain console (from which command line arguments can be issued) or terminal components.
 The objects available here are the same as with scriptmenu.

-Workspace is there as a place to put workspace that are called from scripts.
-Workspaces from /simbrain/simulations/workspaces can be called, but those are more likely to be edited independently of the script, thereby breaking the script.
+Scripts in ./updateScripts correspond to custom updating for the whole workspace or for an individual network.
+These are custom tailored for specific applications and then  saved as part of a workspace.zip file.
+These folders are a location such custom scripts can be stored.
+Template update scripts are in the {Simbrain_Home}/etc directory.